codenameyau/mini-docs/README.md

         EXAMPLE:
         """
+        ...

 ```

 1. For the function name and arguments, spell out words or use acronyms.
-    - Verb of what the function accomplishes a task (ex. `add_numbers`, `send_request`)
+    - For the function name, consider starting with a verb (ex. `add_numbers`, `send_request`)

 2. FUNCTION_USAGE:
     - Choose: Public, Internal, Private, DEPRECATED

 3. FUNCTION_DESCRIPTION:
-    - Give a brief description of what the function accomplishes.
-If you can't be brief, consider splitting the function into smaller functions.
+    - Briefly describe what the function accomplishes.
+If your description is too long, consider splitting the function into smaller functions.

 4. EXAMPLE:
-    - Mandatory if FUNCTION_USAGE is public.
-Otherwise optional.
+    - Include an example if the FUNCTION_USAGE is Public.
+Otherwise examples are optional.